 Our town has come a long way in the last 150 years!
 We look back with gratitude and honor those who came before us, and look ahead with hope for the future!

 HAPPY 150th ANNIVERSARY AURORA, NE!

-We at the Plainsman Museum are very excited to be collaborating with B&B Productions to bring you a special film event for Aurora's 150th Anniversary!
+We at the Plainsman Museum are very excited to have collaborated with B&B Productions to bring you a special film event for Aurora's 150th Anniversary!
 The film is entitled, "Aurora.
 Look No Further." and was made at the request of the City of Aurora.
 Additional support was provided by Hamilton Community Foundation.

 Thank you to the 12th Street Cinema for showing the film during this year's A'ROR'N Days!

 THE FILM IS NOW AVAILABLE FOR ONLINE VIEWING!